-Shares of the Preferred Stock are convertible at any time at the option of the holder into such number of shares as is determined by dividing the original issuance price by the conversion price in effect at the time.
-The conversion price is the original issuance price for each series of Preferred Stock, as adjusted for the 1-for-7.15 reverse stock split of the Common Stock.
+Shares of the Preferred Stock were convertible at any time at the option of the holder into such number of shares as is determined by dividing the original issuance price by the conversion price in effect at the time.
+The conversion price was the original issuance price for each series of Preferred Stock, as adjusted for the 1-for-7.15 reverse stock split of the Common Stock.
 Following such adjustment, the per-share conversion price was \$7.15 for Series A Preferred, \$9.843405 for Series B Preferred and \$13.0845 for Series C Preferred, subject to certain adjustments.
-As of December 31, 2019, the Preferred Stock was convertible into shares of the Company's common stock on a one-for-7.15 basis.
+All outstanding shares of Preferred Stock converted to shares of common stock upon the completion of the Company's IPO.